Indigenous Art Centre

 About the Indigenous Art Centre

-The Indigenous Art Centre was created in 1965 to support the creation, preservation and promotion of contemporary Canadian Indigenous art.
+The Indigenous Art Centre was created in 1965 to support the creation, preservation and promotion of contemporary Indigenous art in Canada.

 To learn more, consult the Indigenous Art Centre programs and services.

 All images of the artists' artworks in the Indigenous Art Collection are protected by Canadian Copyright Law and require the artist's written permission for reproduction and exhibition.
-Canadian Artists' Representation fees are paid to artists for reproduction and exhibition rights.
+The centre provides fees to artists based upon the guidelines from the Canadian Artists Representation.
+The acquisition program and subsequent engagements with the Collection provide cultural and economic well-being for Indigenous artists and the Indigenous arts community.

 The Indigenous Art Collection: Selected Works 1967-2017